chakradhar1778/ainewsapp/replit.md

 ## Overview

 This is a modern, full-stack AI news platform that aggregates content from major tech publications via RSS feeds.
-The application features real-time article fetching from TechCrunch, Wired, and The Verge, with AI-powered summaries and an intelligent chat assistant for querying articles.
-Built with React on the frontend and Express.js on the backend, it includes localStorage caching, offline support, and comprehensive search/filtering functionality.
+The application features real-time article fetching from TechCrunch, Wired, The Verge, CNET, and TechRadar, with AI-powered summaries using Gemini API and an intelligent chat assistant for querying articles.
+Built with React on the frontend and Express.js on the backend, it includes localStorage caching, offline support, daily scheduler in IST timezone, swipe gestures, and comprehensive settings management.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Updates (January 17, 2025)

+### Major Features Added:
+- **Daily Scheduler**: Automatic daily RSS ingestion at 06:00 IST with previous-day filtering
+- **Triggered Articles View**: Separate view for daily digest articles with localStorage caching
+- **Gemini API Integration**: Complete migration from OpenAI to Gemini for chat and summaries
+- **Extended RSS Sources**: Added CNET and TechRadar with normalized field mapping
+- **Settings Management**: Comprehensive modal with source toggles, custom URLs, and trigger time controls
+- **Swipe Gestures**: Article card interactions using react-swipeable library
+- **Service Worker**: Offline image caching with Cache First strategy (max 50 images, 7 days)
+- **IST Timezone Support**: All timestamps normalized to Indian Standard Time

 ## System Architecture